Three Steps to Prepare for Hurricane Season

-The damage and disruption of hurricane wind and floods pose a significant risk to business continuity, so proper preparation is key.
-Below are key steps organizations should take during Hurricane Season to ensure that:
+Below are key steps organizations should take before and during Hurricane Season to ensure that:

 The Occupational Safety and Health Administration (OSHA) recommends creating an emergency action plan (EAP) to provide guidelines for actions during workplace emergencies.
 A strong emergency plan paired with sound employee training results in fewer mishaps.
 The scope of the plan depends on the size and type of workplace.
 While creating your plan, here are some things to consider: